fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [Peppermint-Lab/peppermint](https://github.com/Peppermint-Lab/peppermint) - A ticket management system  which aims to have a nice UI with easy to use features, lightweight infrastructure & the ability to run on any hardware you want 🍵
 - [petersem/monocker](https://github.com/petersem/monocker) -
 - [alyssaxuu/omni](https://github.com/alyssaxuu/omni) - The all-in-one tool to supercharge your productivity ⌨️
 - [JasonHHouse/gaps](https://github.com/JasonHHouse/gaps) - Find the missing movies in your Plex Server